The 5 Best Spots For Coffee And Cake Around Ireland - The Gloss Magazine

 Russell Street Bakery, Dublin 1

 It’s all about the bakery classics here.
-There are pain of all kinds; au raisin, au chocolate and Suisse.
-Plus of course you’ll find the classic croissant and the addictive almond croissant.
-Considering the same baking talent and skill that brought us Tartine bakery is behind Russell Street, you can rest assured that you are in good, butter soaked hands.
-The coffee is from Imbibe and again, bring home some bread for those deserving.
-And focaccia.
+There are pain of all kinds – au raisin, au chocolate and Suisse – and, of course, you’ll find the classic croissant and addictive almond croissant.
+Considering the same baking talent and skill that brought us Tartine bakery is behind Russell Street, you can rest assured that you are in good, butter-soaked hands.
+Bring home bread and focaccia for those deserving.

 Lisboa Pastelaria, Dublin 2

 It appears that all of Dublin has gone pastéis de natas crazy and it’s not difficult to understand why.
-Bite-sized custard tarts in flaky pastry are always a good idea but there is also so much more on offer at Lisboa Pastelaria.
-There are queques, Portuguese filled muffins, biscoitos, giant Portuguese cookies and bolas de berlim, eye catching giant donuts filled with whipped cream and jam or custard that are a fan favourite.
-For something savoury, the francesinha is famous in Portugal for good reason and while the filling of steak, ham, sausage, chorizo and cheese topped with a rich port sauce might sound hearty to say the least, the word on the street is that it is the ultimate ‘comfort’ food for those in need of comforting.
+Bite-sized custard tarts in flaky pastry are always a good idea, but there’s so much more on offer here.
+There are queques, Portuguese filled muffins, biscoitos, giant Portuguese cookies and bolas de berlim, eye-catching giant donuts filled with whipped cream and jam or custard that are a fan favourite.
+For something savoury, the francesinha is famous in Portugal for good reason.
+While the filling of steak, ham, sausage, chorizo and cheese topped with a rich port sauce might sound hearty to say the least, it’s the ultimate comfort food for those in need of comforting.

 Elliotts, Dublin 7

-The self-proclaimed ‘bakery baby’ of renowned sandwich supremo Oxmantown in Phibsboro, Elliots micro bakery take on the famous Roman sweet bun, the pistachio maritozzi, means a taste of Rome in Dublin is now a realistic option.
-The savoury bakes look equally delicious and leaving without taking home a stash of bread and some emergency sweet treats would be a mistake.
+The self-proclaimed ‘bakery baby’ of renowned sandwich supremo Oxmantown in Phibsboro, this micro bakery’s take on the famous Roman sweet bun – the pistachio maritozzi – means a taste of Rome in Dublin is now a realistic option.
+The savoury bakes are equally delicious and leaving without taking home a stash of bread and some emergency sweet treats would be a mistake.
 Huge.

 Kai, Galway